 Divorce court proceedings can sometimes have rewarding prospects once all is said and done.
 Then there are some cases where couples are caught up in one battle after the other.

 Are you facing another court appearance?
-As a Panama City divorce attorney, I, Attorney Virga, am prepared to guide you through all of the processes and be your advocate in any matter, no matter how contentious.
+I, Attorney Virga, am prepared to guide you through all of the processes and be your advocate in any matter, no matter how contentious.

 Understanding Contempt Proceedings